Aero-Forger/DM_Extract/README.md

 [GUI](https://github.com/Aero-Forger/DM_Extract/blob/main/dm_extract_gui_en.py)

 Quick python tool to graphically test dm_extract.
-The static binary use is preferred to be able to make scripts or to be integrate into an exernal workflow.
+The static binary use is <mark>preferred</mark> to be able to make scripts or to be integrate into an exernal workflow.
 The GUI does not allow it.

+:warning: the Python GUI is a simple test tool that **is not part of the code** of `dm_extract`
 ---
 ### Output: